Hindgut Acidosis in Horses

 Monitor changes to your horse’s pasture and feeds

-- Use slow feeders and hay nets so your horse nibbles all day.
-This is the same premise as a muzzle, it allows your horse to eat more naturally.
-Nice and slow, keeping the digestive system balanced and happy and moving along.
+- Use slow feeders and hay nets, so your horse nibbles all day.
+This is the same premise as a muzzle; it allows your horse to eat more naturally.
+Nice and slow, keeping the digestive system balanced and happy, and moving along.

-- Avoid raw grain diets, these allow too much starch to reach the hindgut.
+- Avoid raw grain diets; these allow too much starch to reach the hindgut.
 Horse feeds are processed to allow your horse’s foregut to retrieve what it needs before sending a bunch of sugars and starches to the hindgut.
 It may seem more “natural”, but raw grain foods for horses are definitely not the best.
-Think of it this way – a horse that’s fed raw corn, wheat, or barley will have 75% of that meal’s starch land in the hindgut, where those sugar-loving microbes will go to town.
-Feeding grains that are processed into pellets or extruded or micronized eliminates this problem.
+Think of it this way – a horse fed raw corn, wheat, or barley will have 75% of that meal’s starch land in the hindgut, where those sugar-loving microbes will go to town.
+Feeding grains processed into pellets or extruded or micronized eliminates this problem.